New and Returning Organization Treasurers:

 It is also strongly recommended that you make photocopies of checks prior to depositing the funds.
 ASA does not provide copies of checks.
 It is up to the organization to keep track of the details regarding all payments and deposits.

 Departments and Colleges wishing to contribute to your organization must submit an SRFC (Special Request for Check) to their finance office.
-ASA is on a different accounting/budget system from the University, so funds cannot be transferred directly.
+ASA is on a different accounting/budget system from the University, therefore, funds cannot be transferred directly.
 Please see page 12 for more information on transfers from PSU departments.

 If an individual or business is making a contribution or donation to your organization and requests a tax receipt, the payment MUST be handled through the Office of University Development (OUD).
 ASA cannot create or provide organizations with a tax receipt.
-Please refer to “Donors Requesting A Tax Receipt for Donations” on page 12 for more information on gifts and donations, as well as contact information for the OUD office.
+Please refer to “Donors Requesting a Tax Receipt for Donations” on page 12 for more information on gifts and donations, as well as contact information for the OUD office.

 Making a Deposit